Courses

 JPN 305

-This course focuses on speaking, reading, listening, and writing with the goal of preparing students to continue on to JPN 306 in the Spring.
-Reading materials include novels, essays, etc. Video materials are also used to enhance listening skills.
+This course focuses on speaking, reading, listening, and writing with the goal of preparing students to continue on to JPN 306 in the spring.
+Reading materials include short novels, and essays.
+Video materials are also used to enhance listening and communication skills.
 The goal of this course is "advanced" level according to the ACTFL/ETS guidelines.

 Instructors